farlee2121/BlockScheduler/docs/Event-basedModel.md

   - more knowledge of system represented in the model, surfacing issues faster
 - CRUD takes the form of a state machine with `Action w/ data -> current state -> new state`
   - data is retrieved and persisted independent of state and saved the same, the actual persistent action is determined out of scope based on the state model
+  - a state machine per command is the same as a state machine that take a command and a current state.
+    - If I need to broker different kinds of actions, then I can aggregate on either side of the commands, depending on what is appropriate for the design
   - read models don't live in this state machine, so they need to pass enough data to fetch the existing state object